jobigutenburg02/e-commerce-full-stack-app/README.md

 ### 5. Open your browser and go to [http://localhost:5173](http://localhost:5173)

+Once both the backend and frontend are running, you’ll be able to:
+ - Browse products
+ - Add items to cart
+ - Log in/register
+ - Place orders

+---

 ## API Endpoints

 Below is a list of available endpoints for interacting with the backend.